blakazulu/hotjar-extensions/README.md

 **Screenshots:**
 - Take screenshots of the extension popup showing:
-  - Empty state (no domains)
+  - Empty state (no domains, showing the header with 0 protected)
-  - Domain added
+  - Domain added (showing domain count in header)
+  - Add Domain card with the full-width layout
-  - Active blocking with counter
+  - Active blocking with counter and status indicator
-  - Blocked requests list expanded
+  - Blocked requests list expanded showing details
+  - "Add Current Domain" button highlighted
 - Recommended size: 1280x800 or 640x400
 - At least 1 screenshot required